Matt-singular/learning-maui/Editors/README.md

 # Editors
-This project focuses on learning the ins--and-outs of the `Editor` field.
+This project focuses on learning the ins-and-outs of the `Editor` field.

 To learn this a basic JSON formatter has been created.